In 2019 the event focused on the packaging of all the new innovation under the theme 'Simplicity - the new innovation'.

-In a time when your smartphone is several million times more powerful than the computer that flew the Apollo spaceships to the moon the importance of creating usable devices and services is huge.
-But simplicity is not only important for the end-users, but it also has the ability to drive both innovation and business.
+In a time when your smartphone is several million times more powerful than the computer that flew the Apollo spaceship to the moon, the importance of creating usable devices and services is huge.
+But simplicity is not only important for the end-users, it also has the ability to drive both innovation and business.
 This was the focus for Lindholmen Software Development Day 2019.

 Christopher Price, Head of Ericsson Software Technology, opened his presentation on 5G and why an open source ecosystem simplifies innovation by underlining the theme of the year:

 "Simplicity drives innovation.
 It is the art of how to do things well", Christopher Price said.